listenToRipley/ReactNative/Notes/Styling.md

 The width and height will also be applied to child elements unless changes within the child element.

 flex is applied directly to elements within a flex element.
 It will work similar to grid spacing, but will apply to the total space of the parent element for the main axis.
 Think of the value of the flex value a segment of the total space.

+`flex: 1` will provide the related style to be applied to the whole screen or parent container.

 ## Structure